+Carolinas College of Health Sciences and the entire Carolinas Medical Center campus is a tobacco-free environment.
+Tobacco use, including e-cigarettes, is not allowed on campus grounds or in campus buildings.
 Students taking prescription and non-prescription drugs that may affect their ability to perform assigned duties must report this to the faculty member.
 The use of illicit drugs or alcohol during scheduled school hours or the possession of illicit drugs or alcohol on campus will result in immediate dismissal.
-Carolinas College of Health Sciences and the entire Carolinas Medical Center campus is a tobacco-free environment.
-Tobacco use is not allowed on campus grounds or in campus buildings.
 Drug or alcohol charges or convictions arising outside the college must be reported to the dean of student affairs within five days of the occurrence.
-Possession of illegal drugs off college or healthcare property and drug or alcohol related charges and convictions will be treated as a positive drug test.
+Charges or convictions of illegal activity related to the possession, use, manufacture and distribution of prescription or illegal drugs will result in immediate suspension while an investigation is conducted.
 Students dismissed due to drug or alcohol violations may not be readmitted earlier than one year from the semester in which dismissal occurred.

-Following the initial baseline drug screen required of all new students, additional drug and alcohol tests may be conducted randomly or for cause to ensure compliance.
+Following the initial baseline drug screen required of all new clinical or laboratory science students, additional drug and alcohol tests may be conducted randomly or for cause to ensure compliance.
 Failure to comply with a request for drug or alcohol testing is treated as a positive test.
 A positive test may suspend clinical privileges, which may negatively affect progress in the program.
 Students with positive tests will be referred to teammate health for case management.
 If a positive test is within the first 90 days of enrollment, the student will be dismissed.
 Otherwise, the student will be referred to the Employee Assistance Program (EAP) to be assessed for treatment needs and provided referrals.
 Students may be allowed to return to class and clinical based on cooperation and treatment assessment after consultation between teammate health, EAP and the dean of student affairs.
 A student who is allowed to return to class or clinical will be dismissed for a subsequent positive drug or alcohol test.
+Consult the Alcohol/Drug/Tobacco Use and Psychological Stability Policy for the full details on violations, sanctions, and adjudication process.